ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Users might encounter a "test connection failure error due to invalid credentials" error
+{: #known_issue27802}

+Users might encounter a "test connection failure error due to invalid credentials" error for some data sources even when the data source credentials are correct.
+This issue can occur despite valid credentials, preventing successful connection tests for data sources.

+**Workaround:** If you encounter with this failure error, you must contact IBM support.

 ## Reset button does not reset the threshold settings to default settings
 {: #known_issue46159}